To be eligible to participate in an Arrupe international immersion program, you must...

 - Be in appropriate physical health.

-Note: This must be confirmed by a physician if requested
+This must be confirmed by a physician if requested.

 - Be in appropriate emotional/psychological/mental health.

-Note: Applications or program community members who exhibit signs of an emotional/psychological/mental health condition may be requested to provide documentation from a professional therapist of their emotional/psychological/mental readiness to participate in the immersion program to which they are applying and /or in which they are participating.
-Campus Ministry reserves the right to request that a participant withdraw from the program in which she or he is involved if Campus Ministry and Arrupe program coordinators deem such a request necessary.
+Students who exhibit signs of an emotional/psychological/mental health condition may be requested to provide documentation from a professional therapist of their emotional/psychological/mental readiness to participate in the immersion program to which they are applying and /or in which they are participating.
+If deemed necessary, Campus Ministry reserves the right to request that a participant withdraw from the program.

 - Have adequate medical/health insurance that covers the program participant as she or he travels outside of the United States, and within the specific country(ies) that the traveling delegation visits during the trip.